Hudson County Administration Building: Construction

-Replacement and Central Avenue extension
+Replacement

 Numerous studies since the 1980s have concluded that the administration building has long been inadequate and overburdened.
 In 2012, the Hudson County Board of Chosen Freeholders estimated that its replacement could cost between $291 million to $366 million.
 A vote to August 2012 to acquire land to do so did not pass, with members saying that a new structure could be built on unidentified county-land.
 Various properties, including vacant lots across Newark Avenue from the administration building have been identified as a potential site for new construction, which would include new criminal courts and companion facilities.
 In November and December 2013 a proposal by the Board of Chosen Freeholders to begin acquisition was tabled.
 Another vote to allot funds for their purchase is not expected until spring 2014, leading to complaints from judges who work at the out-of-date facility.
-Private developers and local neighbourhood association have expressed concern of the removal of the lots from city tax rolls.
+Private developers and local neighborhood association have expressed concern of the removal of the lots from city tax rolls.

+Extension

 The extension of Central Avenue in the immediate vicinity of the administration building is seen as part of the larger redevelopment plan for the area.
 In July 2012, the Board of Chosen Freeholders passed a resolution to extend a portion of the avenue between Hoboken Avenue and Newark Avenue near the potential building site. and are considering acquiring property to do so.

 In December 2014 the board freeholders approved the sale of $50 million in bonds for a new courthouse.
 Land for the new building had been acquired by the end of 2017.
-In September 2018, allocations for design of the site were made construction planned for 2020.
+In September 2018, allocations for design of the site were made and construction began in January 2021.
+Completion is expected in 2025.

-Demolition and city park
+Courthouse Park

-After completion of the new courthouse, the administration building will be demolished and replaced with a 3-acre park.
+In November 2019, it was announced that the administration building will be demolished and replaced with a 3.4-acre Courthouse Park, a joint project by the city of Jersey City, which will develop it, and the county, who will maintain it after the completion of the new courthouse.

+In August 2025, the Jersey City Planning Board approved a subdivision application for the property, allowing the new Courthouse Park to be built.
+This new park will consist of various amenities including an outdoor gym, a children's playground, a dog run, and a picnic forest.
+Initially, plans for the park included the transformation of the existing powerhouse building into a cafe, but those plans were not included in the approved subdivision, rather it includes it in the Courthouse's parcel.